 Fault inception and fault clearing.

-Developing faults when additional phases or other lines become involved in the faults.
+Developing faults such as evolving or cross-country faults..

 Series capacitor bypass and insertion operations.

+Large source impedance ratios (SIR).

 Primary transients affect the secondary circuits through common electrical connections, electromagnetic induction and electrostatic coupling, as well as the transformation through current and voltage transformers.
 Other transients, which are not considered further in this guide, may originate in the control and secondary circuits.

-Power swings or inter-area oscillations may originate in the high-voltage system where power flows are rapidly changed due to fault clearing or other switching.
+Power swings, inter-area oscillations, or subharmonic oscillations may originate in the high-voltage system where power flows are rapidly changed due to fault clearing or other switching.
 The principal oscillations that affect relay performance occur during and after:

 Fault inception and fault clearing.